 which after expanding the brackets includes a term,

 where $\delta$ is the Kronecker delta symbol.
 In taking these steps, use is made of the identities that follow from the orthonormality of the normal modes of oscillation, namely:

 and,

-\subsection{Kinematic diffraction analysis}
+\subsection{Kinematic Diffraction Analysis}

-This subsection derives the expected diffraction signal from the moir\'{e} lattice.
-Assume an electron plane wave incident on the sample with wave vector ${\bf k}_0$.
-Letting ${\bf r}$ be the position on the detector measured with respect to the sample, the solution to the Schroedinger equation in the first Born approximation is,
+This section derives the expected diffraction signal from the moir\'{e} superlattice.
+Assume that the probe electron incident on the sample is a plane wave with wave vector ${\bf k}_0$.
+Letting ${\bf r}$ be the position on the detector measured with respect to the sample, the solution to the time-independent Schroedinger equation in the first Born approximation is,